-Potential shares from certain employee stock options, restricted stock units and the conversion of the 2.125% Notes totaling 103 million for the first quarter of 2018 and potential shares from certain employee stock options, restricted stock units, the conversion of the 2.125% Notes and the warrants under the Warrant Agreement totaling 195 million for the first quarter of 2017 were not included in the earnings (loss) per share calculations because their inclusion would have been anti-dilutive.
+Potential shares from certain employee stock options, restricted stock units and the conversion of the 2.125% Notes totaling 103 million for the six months ended June 30, 2018 were not included in the earnings (loss) per share calculation because their inclusion would have been anti-dilutive.
+Potential shares from certain employee stock options, restricted stock units, the conversion of the 2.125% Notes and the warrants under the Warrant Agreement totaling 196 million for the six months ended July 1, 2017 were not included in the earnings (loss) per share calculation because their inclusion would have been anti-dilutive.